-We spend a family summer weekend in the Massachusetts Berkshires every year but we haven’t had a chance for a couple’s escape to the region in a long time.
+We spend a family summer weekend in the Massachusetts Berkshires every year but we haven’t had a chance for a couple’s romantic weekend in the Berkshires weekend in a long time.
 So we aimed to make the very best of our 24 hours in Lenox last weekend!
 Here is how it all unraveled.

 ROMANTIC NIGHT IN TANGLEWOOD